gmllasacas/laravel_case/README.md

 5. API tests

-Import the postman collection and enviroment for the API test.
+Import the postman collection and environment for the API test.

 - The collection: documents/postman/laravel_case.postman_collection
-- The enviroment: documentos/postman/laravel_case-local.postman_environment.json
+- The environment: documents/postman/laravel_case-local.postman_environment.json

-Define the correct url-api-v1 for the enviroment and select the enviroment on postman.
+Define the correct url-api-v1 for the environment and select the environment on postman.

 6. Tests